-- Provide a welcoming and friendly environment for children and parents. - To provide a safe, secure, and supportive environment for the children's care, health and wellbeing, as well as their development and learning. - To provide both indoor and outdoor activities and experiences. - To ensure that all parents and children, including those with disabilities, have easy access to the premises. - To ensure that all aspects of planning, design and building observe local control requirements. - To implement specific local control requirements with regard to health and safety, planning and building requirements, provision of equipment and the use of staff.
+Provide a welcoming and friendly environment for children and parents.

+Provide a safe, secure and supportive environment for the children's care, health and wellbeing, as well as their development and learning.

+Provide both indoor and outdoor activities and experiences.

+Ensure that all parents and children, including those with disabilities, have easy access to the premises.

+Ensure that all aspects of planning, design and building observe local control requirements.

+Implement specific local control requirements with regard to health and safety, planning and building requirements, provision of equipment and the use of staff.